“The Mongol Princess of Tars: Global Relations and Racial Formation in The King of Tars, c. 1330.” Exemplaria 31.3 (2019).

 “Becoming Postmedieval: The Stakes of the Global Middle Ages.”
 Special anniversary issue: Race, Revulsion, and Revolution, eds.
 Mary Rambaran-Olm, Bre Leake, and Micah Goodrich. postmedieval 11.4 (2020).

 “Chaucer, Geoffrey: Teaching in Classroom.”
 The Chaucer Encyclopedia, ed.
 Richard Newhauser.
 Wiley.
-In progress

 An inclusive classroom is one that liberates students from the oppressive systems into which they have been conscripted.
 When inclusivity stops short of liberation, it risks facilitating what Sara Ahmed has called the “performance culture” of institutional diversity work.
 It is not enough to simply admit more socially and historically disadvantaged groups into higher education—or into the Chaucer classroom—where entrance is granted by those in power.
 A liberated classroom is a space in which the oppressed transform themselves from “beings for others,” as Freire puts it, into “beings for themselves,” and are able to enter and belong in higher education as fully constituted selves.
 Professors of Chaucer can help to build spaces with this potential through pedagogical frameworks that take Chaucer not as an emblem of literary excellence but rather as an entry toward the critique of knowledge and power, particularly in relation to literary history.